 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 All things related to product and services of a particular company is disguised.

-Working in an oilfield is not cut out for everyone, at least that’s what I’ve felt.
-It took some times to accept that I work really under-pressure and away from families and friends for some kind of noble act, securing national energy supply😛😛😛 .
+Working in an oilfield is not cut out for everyone, at least that’s what I’ve been through.
+It took some times to accept that I work really under-pressure and away from families and friends for some kind of noble act, securing national energy supply 😛 😛 😛 .

 I have been assigned both onshore and offshore.
 However, I love being offshore.
 For me, to be there is a blessing since not everybody get that chance, especially when the company has just few offshore jobs.

-I do love being Field Engineer, but I don’t think to stay at field forever.
+I do love being a Field Engineer, but I don’t think to stay there forever.
 So, I keep searching for what I really want in this life and I have no idea what it is.
-Well, until now🙂 .
+Well, until now 🙂 .
 Some people said that one of the best way to find out your passion is by changing roles.
-I’m no longer an engineer in a Service Co🙂 and I have different role right now, although the core business remain the same.
-For quite some times, I’m working onshore in the jungle and I definitely miss being offshore again😥 .
+I’m no longer an engineer in a Service Co 🙂 and I have different role right now, although the core business remain the same.
+For quite some times, I’m working onshore in the jungle and I definitely miss being offshore again 😥 .
 I wish the oil price will be bounced back anytime soon.

 Upon arrival, first-timer will have a safety induction and a quick facility tour to familiarize the site and his/her dedicated life boat.
 You’ll get excited in your first day, but you’ll also be stressful since you need to get familiar and get involved very quick.